 - If you need to lose a little weight, reduce the fat in your diet.

 So how much should I eat?

 This is the question we all want the answer to.
 Unfortunately, answering it precisely requires a PhD and extensive experience in sports nutrition.
 There are too many variables involved and the answer will be different for the same athlete from one day to the next as their needs change.

 The best approach for amateur athletes leading normal busy lives is to follow the guidelines mentioned throughout this article.
 To recap the most important points:

 - Eat natural, healthy foods

 - Learn to manage your appetite and adapt your food intake to your training load

 Change doesn’t happen overnight.
 Be consistent and you can expect to see significant changes after 12-16 weeks.
 Start now and you should reap the benefits on July 17th!

 Preparing for race day

-In a future post, we will provide detailed guidelines for what to eat and drink during the event itself.
+Read How to eat more to finsh faster for detailed guidelines for what to eat and drink during the event itself.
 You need to prepare yourself for this during your training and, specifically, “train the gut”, while testing various options to see what works best for you.